• Skip to primary navigation

 Chang Kai-Shek Memorial Hall Taipei

-During your travels across Taiwan, you will undoubtedly come across the name of Chang Kai-Shek.
+During your travels across Taiwan, you will undoubtedly come across the name Chang Kai-Shek.
 Chang Kai-Shek was the leader of Taiwan for an impressive 25 years.

 For important people, they tend to build important buildings, which they certainly did in Taipei.
 The Chang Kai-Shek Memorial Hall is immense, I felt so teeny tiny in comparison…